-Blue serves as the vice chair for the Committee on Personnel and Tenure and as a member of the Committee on Historically Minority-Serving Institutions.
+Blue serves as the chair for the Committee on Personnel and Tenure and a member of the Historically Minority-Serving Institutions.
 In her role, Blue is committed to ensuring that the citizens of North Carolina have an opportunity to pursue higher education.
 One of her goals as a Board member is to promote access and affordability to all students throughout the state.

 Prior to her work in Robeson County government, Blue had worked in financial departments in both the private and public sector.
 She served as the fiscal specialist and program evaluator for the Lumber River Council of Governments and as the internal auditor for Southern National Corporation.
 She is experienced in budgeting, fiscal responsibility, and strategic planning.

 Blue also serves on the Local Government Federal Credit Union Board of Directors, Governmental Finance Officers Association (national and state), and the UNC School of Government Foundation Board.
 She is the former chair of the University of North Carolina at Pembroke Board of Trustees.

 She has received the Governmental Finance Officers Association's Excellence in Financial Reporting award for the past 10 fiscal years and the Outstanding Alumnus Award from UNCP, where she had earned her bachelor's degree in accounting.

 She and her husband, Jonathan Alan Blue, have one son, Jonathan Christopher.

 Her advice to today's college students: